"Eight years after Fukushima, nuclear power is making a comeback."

-There are more than 50 nuclear reactors under construction around the world – 15 of them in China, which is aiming to have 58 gigawatt electrical (GWe) by 2020 as part of its efforts to reduce air pollution from coal-fired plants.
+There are more than 50 nuclear reactors under construction around the world – 15 of them in China, aiming to have 58-gigawatt electrical (GWe) by 2020 as part of its efforts to reduce air pollution from coal-fired plants.
 Almost 70% of China’s reactors have been built in the past decade.

-While there were no deaths as a result of the Fukushima nuclear incident, in its aftermath, there were widespread public protests calling for nuclear projects to be abandoned.
+While there were no deaths due to the Fukushima nuclear incident, widespread public protests called nuclear projects to be abandoned in its aftermath.
 The World Nuclear Association says nuclear power is a safe means of generating electricity, and the risk of accidents at plants is low and declining.

-Local authorities still need to agree to the restart of the Onagawa reactor before it can go ahead, but it seems nuclear will continue to be a part of Japan’s energy mix for some time to come.
+Local authorities still need to agree to the Onagawa reactor's restart before it can go ahead, but it seems nuclear will continue to be a part of Japan’s energy mix for some time to come.

 "Nuclear power sector employs nearly 60,000 across UK – Industry Association Latest Figures"

 This includes nearly 2,000 apprenticeships and over 900 graduates.